-There can often be stigma about disabilities, and people can struggle to connect with those who live with a disability.
+There can often be a stigma about disabilities, and people can struggle to connect with those who live with a disability.
 However, at BYS, this stigma is non-existent.
-I quickly saw that all volunteers were eager to see the athletes, and that the connections they made were genuine.
+I quickly saw that all volunteers were eager to see the athletes and that the connections they made were genuine.
 Throughout my time, the bonds I have developed with athletes have become some of the most special ones I have formed in my life.

 Now I am a senior in high school, with college just around the corner.
-The friendships that I have made with some children are long lasting.
+The friendships that I have made with some children are long-lasting.
 There are some athletes who I saw on my first day volunteering that I still see this year.
 That is awesome.
 There’s just no better way to put it.

 Unfortunately, I am unsure if I will be able to see everyone again, or if I have already said my last goodbye to Backyard Sports Cares because of this unprecedented time.
 This is not how I hoped for my BYS career to end, but during this time I have put to use two valuable skills that I have learned as a volunteer: patience and adaptability.

 Patience is a simple one.
 I have to remain calm and understand that things take time.
 This applies to BYS because some athletes can struggle with an activity, and the less patient a volunteer is, the less productive the activity.
-If an athlete sees that we are calm, they will feel calm as well, allowing for them to complete the task at hand.
+If an athlete sees that we are calm, they will feel calm as well, allowing them to complete the task at hand.

 Adaptability is about making the best of a situation.
 At BYS, we frequently modify activities to ensure that athletes can get the most meaningful experience possible.
-During these trying times, we must make changes to our life to keep it as normal as possible.
+During these trying times, we must make changes to our lives to keep it as normal as possible.

 I want to thank everyone at Backyard Sports for all they have done for me through these past 6 years.
 All actions, no matter how large or small, count.
 I won’t say an official goodbye here because I remain hopeful that we will be able to see each other before I leave, but no matter what happens, I’ll be sure to visit.